zachmccormick/zachmccormick.github.io/content/2013/10/where-do-android-components-run.md

-Oct 27, 2013
-# Where do Android components run?
+Title: Where do Android components run?
+Date: 2013-10-27
+Category: Software Development
+Tags: software development, android
+Authors: Zach McCormick

 If you ever wondered where the different Android components run by default: